kammitama5/kammitama5.github.io/_posts/2024-02-02-Friday-February-2nd.md

 time in growing up.
 So many things seem so nostalgic and familiar, like visiting a place for the first time, while feeling like you've been there before.

+## This week
+- I stayed up until after 2am watching [this video](https://www.youtube.com/watch?v=-OkwGDKoY0o).
+Besides being communicated so well that it has over a million views, it's insightful in terms of digging at the heart of what made me join this community.
+He talks about not just having a taste for interesting problems, but championing unpopular ideas.
+When I left for grad school, there was this feeling I had, hanging out with some of the JPL scientists (one in particular), where I was seeking a community to which I could belong.
+Hanging out with them made me feel more at home than I had ever really felt being sort of this weird, half-science, half-art person trying to force my way through the entertainment industry, thinking about Snell's law casually in CAD class when the teacher was talking about surface subscattering.
+Being here has felt like getting that feeling back, where I can just be myself, in a way I haven't felt for a while.
+And it's quite wonderful.
+There isn't some sort of rigid definition of what a scientist should be here, but moreso a place to learn, play, collaborate and engage in one's curiosities.
+And it's wonderful.

 ## And that's it